-1.4.1 In General: XLR Connectors and 1⁄4" TRS Connectors
+1.4.1 In General: XLR Connectors and 1/4" TRS Connectors

-XLR connectors are more expensive, more reliable and offer a stronger connection than 1/4" TRS connectors.
+XLR connectors are more expensive, more reliable and offer a stronger connection than $\frac{1}{4}$ TRS connectors.
 They also have the option of a locking latch that helps to keep the cable from being pulled out accidentally.
-If worse comes to worse, you can connect two XLR cables together to make a longer run.
-The XLR connection is strong enough that you can swing a handheld microphone around your head like a cowboy for quite a long time before the mic flies off and knocks someone's teeth out.
+If worst comes to worst, you can connect two XLR cables together to make a longer run.
+The XLR connection is strong enough that you can swing a hand-held microphone around your head like a cowboy for quite a long time before the mic flies off and knocks someone's teeth out.
 XLR males are used for Outputs and XLR female are used for Inputs.
 Makes sense, right?
-Many people confuse the male and female XLR parts, because the female plug fits into the male plug to join together.
+Many people confuse the male and female XLR parts because the female plug fits into the male plug to join together.
 The male XLR has 3 pins (male pins...) inside the plug and the female XLR has three holes inside the plug (female holes...).
 Check out the diagrams below:

-1/4" TRS (Tip, Ring, Sleeve) cables have male 3 conductor 1/4" diameter connectors on both ends.
+1/4" TRS (Tip, Ring, Sleeve) cables have male 3 conductor, 1/4" diameter connectors on both ends.
 These connectors are cheaper, less reliable and offer less contact area for the electrical connection and are more often the site of intermittent connections.
 1/4" TRS cables are easier to use because you don't have to worry about which end is which, because both plug ends are the same.
-A TRS plug looks like stereo 1/4" headphone plug but carries balanced line level not speaker level like with headphones.
-A mono 1/4" cable (like a guitar cable) is not a TRS plug as it is only 2 conductors.
-You can use a 1/4" TS plug to make connections, but it will unbalance the signal and cause a small signal drop of 6 dB.
+The TRS plug looks like a stereo 1/4" headphone plug but carries balanced line level, not speaker level like headphone cables.
+A mono TS 1/4" cable (a guitar cable) is not a TRS plug as it has only 2 conductors - it won't work correctly in any TRS application as it is missing one of the three conductors.